 Our customers are responsible for securing what they host “in” Okta.
 This includes, for example, granting the correct permissions to your users, disabling accounts when employees are terminated, enforcing multi-factor authentication, properly configuring and monitoring the authentication policies required to protect your data, reviewing activity data in the system log to ensure users are following your policies, and monitoring your Okta tenants for attacks, such as password spraying, phishing, etc.

-In our To Learn More section, you can find resources that will help you fulfill your responsibilities using Okta.
+In our Resources section, you can find resources that will help you fulfill your responsibilities using Okta.

 Okta Security Controls

 "Okta plays a role in all three of my initiatives: Cyber security, business productivity, and best of breed.
 It fits all three, so it’s a perfect match."

 As a cloud provider, Okta is responsible for the security “of” the Okta Identity Cloud Platform including our service's underlying infrastructure.

 Some of the major security controls we use to secure our cloud service infrastructure include:

 Software Development Security